harmony-one/h/progress/rikako-hatoya.md

+2025-05-10 Sat: Continued testing with portfolio tracker to see if any incorrect values returned.
+Slight work on cleaning and merging code for Pendle PT and LP.

 2025-05-09 Fri: Added Pendle PT fixed yield calculation by writing script to fetch PT mint timestamp, fetch PT discount, and calculate APY at time of deposit.
 Refactored code and opened PR [here](https://github.com/harmony-one/shadow-scraper/pull/8).

 2025-05-08 Thu: Fixed calculation for Pendle LP Incentive (made position daysActive separate for incentive vs LP aUSDC, and switch from userReward()->simulation from total emissions since last index, switch to pull price from coingecko), cleaned code pushed [here](https://github.com/rikaa15/shadow-scraper/commit/c194e695d93285543829d2dca94075ba47a4b043) for now.
 Looked into underlying yield.